rebelsky/csc207b/pages/syllabus.md

 ### Textbooks / references

-There is no required textbook for this course, as the material has been written by Grinnell faculty and is posted on this website.
+There is no required printed textbook for this course, as the material has been written by Grinnell faculty and is posted on this website.
 However, there are some useful textbooks and references you may want to bookmark or keep handy.

 **Books**